 There may also be:

-- redness, swelling, watering in the eye on the side of the pain
+- redness, swelling, or watering in the eye on the side of the pain

-- stuffy, blocked, or runny nose on the pain side
+- stuffy, blocked, or runny nose on the same side as the pain

 - pale skin

 - facial sweating